 No, ExpressVPN does not offer Dedicated or Static IP Addresses.

 The service has a vast bank of IP Addresses which are rotated.
-You can on occasion be assigned the same IP Address when connecting to the same location but this isn't guaranteed and you're likely to receive a different address each time.
+You can on occasion be assigned the same ExpressVPN IP Address when connecting to the same location but this isn't guaranteed and you're likely to receive a different address each time.

 This is beneficial because it means access from that IP Address is mingled with other user's activity making it extremely difficult if not impossible to tie any one activity to any user.
 So often it is better to use a shared IP rather than a dedicated IP address.

 Does ExpressVPN provide Double-Hop servers?